 Turn on Fitbit’s Connected GPS for iPhones

-- First, you’ll need to make sure your phone can track your location when you’re out of WiFi range.
-To do this, open Settings, then Cellular, and then ensure Cellular Data is turned on.
+- First, you’ll need to ensure your phone can track your location when you’re out of WiFi range.
+To do this, open Settings, then Cellular, then ensure Cellular Data is turned on.

 - Now make sure your phone can continue tracking your location when your phone is locked.
 Go to Settings, then General.
-Next, press Background App Refresh, search for the Fitbit app, and make sure it’s turned on.
+Next, press Background App Refresh, search for the Fitbit app, and ensure it’s turned on.

 Turn on Fitbit’s Connected GPS for Android and Windows 10 Phones

-- Like iPhones, make sure your phone can track your activity by turning on cellular data.
+- Like iPhones, ensure your phone can track your activity by turning on cellular data.

 - Ensure your phone can continue to track your location while it’s locked.
 How you do this varies by model–check with your device’s or operating system’s user guide or manual.

 - Make sure your phone can identify your location by turning on Location Services in your privacy settings.

 You want to see a notice that Connected GPS is running for Fitbit.